Badma Ega Datsan

-Building was started in 1838 by the fourth Bogd Gegeen, but like most monasteries in Mongolia the purges of 1937 fell heavily on Gandan.
-When US Vice President Henry Wallace asked to see a monastery during his visit to Mongolia in 1944, then prime minister Choibalsan guiltily scrambled to open this one to cover up the fact that he had recently laid waste to Mongolia's religious heritage.
-The khiid remained a 'show monastery' for other foreign visitors until 1990 when full religious ceremonies commenced.
-Today, more than 600 monks belong to the monastery.
+Building was started in 1838 by the fourth Bogd Gegeen, but as with most monasteries in Mongolia, the purges of 1937 fell heavily on Gandan.
+When the US vice president Henry Wallace asked to see a monastery during his visit to Mongolia in 1944, Prime Minister Choibalsan guiltily scrambled to open this one to cover up the fact that he had recently laid waste to Mongolia’s religious heritage.
+Gandan remained a ‘show monastery’ for other foreign visitors until 1990 when full religious ceremonies recommenced.
+Today more than 600 monks belong to the monastery.

 As you enter the main entrance from the south, a path leads towards the right to a courtyard containing two temples.
-The northeast building is Ochidara Temple (sometimes called Gandan Süm) where the most significant ceremonies are held.
-Following the kora (pilgrim) path clockwise around this building, the large statue behind glass is Tsongkhapa, the founder of the Gelugpa sect.
-The two-storey Didan-Lavran temple in the courtyard was home to the 13th Dalai Lama during his stay here in 1904.
+The northeast building is Ochidara Temple (sometimes called Gandan Süm), where the most significant ceremonies are held.
+As you follow the kora (pilgrim) path clockwise around this building, you see a large statue behind glass of Tsongkhapa, the founder of the Gelugpa sect.
+The two-storey Didan-Lavran Temple in the courtyard was home to the 13th Dalai Lama during his stay here in 1904 (when he fled Lhasa ahead of a British invasion of Tibet).

-To the west of the temple is the Öndör Gegeen Zanabazar Buddhist University, established in 1970.
+To the west of the temple is the Öndör Gegeen Zanabazar Buddhist University , which was established in 1970.
 It is usually closed to foreigners.

-You can take photos around the monastery and in Migjid Janraisig Süm, but not inside the other temples.
-Try to be there for the captivating ceremonies - they usually start at around 10:00, though you may be lucky and see one at another time.
+You can take photos (camera T5000, video T10,000) around the monastery and in Migjid Janraisig Süm, but not inside the other temples.
+Try to be there for the captivating ceremonies – they generally start at around 9am, though you may be lucky and see one at another time.
 Most chapels are closed in the afternoon.